infosecanon/infosecanon.github.io/_posts/2020-09-22-literature-review.md

 performance improvements

 Interesting note:
->The PCAP file format, however, was never intended to be used in heavy processing, making it challenging to incorporate it into Hadoop [6], [14].
+<blockquote>The PCAP file format, however, was never intended to be used in heavy
+processing, making it challenging to incorporate it into Hadoop [6], [14].</blockquote>

 * Not applicable to our research

+***

 ### A Systematic Review of Defensive and Offensive Cybersecurity with Machine Learning

 Authors: Aiyanyo, I., Samuel, H., Lim, H.

 Published in: Applied Sciences doi:10.3390/app10175811

 * Very methodical
 * Evaluated over 1700 records -> 120 ML/Cyber papers

 Some good quotes from the paper:
->ML techniques are evaluated using standard metrics such as true positive rate, false positive rate, accuracy, precision, recall, F1 score, false alarm rate, and confusion matrix.
+<blockquote>ML techniques are evaluated using standard metrics such as true positive rate,
+false positive rate, accuracy, precision, recall, F1 score, false alarm rate, and confusion matrix.</blockquote>

 Sounds like good metrics to evaluate our work with, though `false positive rate` and `false alarm rate` seem like the same thing to me.

->We identified seven commonly used classification techniques in the selected reviewed papers on IDS, a defensive cybersecurity strategy: Support Vector Machine (SVM), Naive Bayes, Decision Trees, Random Forests, Logistic Regression, Neural Networks, and hybrid methods.
+<blockquote>We identified seven commonly used classification techniques in the selected
+reviewed papers on IDS, a defensive cybersecurity strategy: Support Vector Machine (SVM), Naive Bayes, Decision Trees, Random Forests, Logistic Regression, Neural Networks, and hybrid methods.</blockquote>

 * Hybrid (combining signature-based and anomaly-based detection methods) is, by far and away, the most popular.
 Followed by SVM and NB, respectively.

 On commonly used datasets:

->KDDCUP’99 was the most commonly used data set in the selected reviewed papers and this was followed by DARPA’99, NSL-KDD, log files, and honeypot.
-In Figure 5, the list of others includes MiniChallenge2, PREDICT, ADFA-LD, UCI, USPS, CDMC2012, SEA, CSIC2010, SSNET2011, ISCX, NIST, ISOT, HIGGS1, SUSY2, Collection, Flower, NAB, MUTAG, ENZYMES, Tiki Usenet, CIDDS-001, Netresec AB 2015, RTBTE, CAIDA’07, and CAIDA’08.
+<blockquote>KDDCUP’99 was the most commonly used data set in the selected reviewed papers
+and this was followed by DARPA’99, NSL-KDD, log files, and honeypot.
+In Figure 5, the list of others includes MiniChallenge2, PREDICT, ADFA-LD, UCI, USPS, CDMC2012, SEA, CSIC2010, SSNET2011, ISCX, NIST, ISOT, HIGGS1, SUSY2, Collection, Flower, NAB, MUTAG, ENZYMES, Tiki Usenet, CIDDS-001, Netresec AB 2015, RTBTE, CAIDA’07, and CAIDA’08.</blockquote>

 Now, some of these I've never even _heard_ of and I've read two decent survey papers solely concentrating on NIDS datasets.
 This paper seems worth keeping to